 Readiness -- Often driven by opportunity or threats such as changes in the economic base, depopulation, or sprawl

 Engagement -- Civic engagement process that brings people of the region together to identify common values and concerns

 Strategic investments -- State agencies with regional and statewide partners provide high-level leadership, financial support, and technical assistance to build better communities, to conserve identified values and to invest in “sustainable” economic development

 Conservation Landscapes in Pennsylvania

-There are currently seven conservation landscape partnerships within Pennsylvania:
+There are currently eight conservation landscape partnerships within Pennsylvania: